-Very pleased to say that my piece Reverse Obituary has been published in the January 2020 edition of RIC Journal (we hardly know what year it is, and neither does the Dead Man).
+Very pleased to be able to say that my piece Untitled (The Dead Man’s Mother) has been published in the March 2021 edition of RIC Journal (we hardly know what year it is, and neither does the Dead Man).

 With thanks and gratitude to S for giving continued life to the Dead Man.

 Firstly, 926 Years by Kyle Coma-Thompson and I has been reviewed at Equus Press by David Vichnar.
 It is part of Vichnar’s fairly comprehensive look at Sublunary Editions‘ output in the first half of 2020.
 We have had some lovely and lively reviews of our book, and this one is no different.
 This line was especially appreciated: Another kind of cohesion is the pragmatic one: the “effect” of this stories leaves one humbled, aware that “there are 7.8 billion live people in the world, each with their own story” (Jyoti Verma).
 With thanks to David and Equus for taking the time and the head space.